Photo by Nick Tortajada

 You get points if you can find your gear right away.
 What becomes a grab-and-go kit by mid-summer might right now be an unorganized pile of gear.

 If it’s brand new gear, spend some time familiarizing yourself.
 Set up camp in your backyard or living room to make sure you have all the pieces and you know how to set it up.
 Make sure all components of your system work and fit well together.
-Your tent, bag and pad should function as a system that—when used together—offers the most appropriate protection for the conditions.
-For example, a sleeping bag liner will increase the warmth of your bag, or a sleeping bag with Thermo GillsTM that allows excess heat to escape will provide more versatility for dealing with changing conditions.
+Your tent, bag and pad should function as a system that — when used together — offers the most appropriate protection for the conditions.
+For example, an insulated sleeping pad like Tensor™ Insulated will increase the warmth of your bag, or a sleeping bag with Thermo Gills™ that allows excess heat to escape will provide more versatility for dealing with changing conditions.
+We like adding Switchback™ closed-cell foam pad to our kits for a little extra insulation from the ground.

 If it’s old gear, do a once over and check for damage such as tears from last season, damage from mice chewing fabric, and cracking or peeling of the waterproof layers.
 Check out our care and repair tips for advice on getting your gear up to snuff.
 Also, NEMO products all offer a lifetime warranty, so if the damage is warranty related, be sure to allow time to get your gear back.